 In the wild, bitches would also breed each and every season, have done so for millennium, and have the physiology to allow them to do so.

-During the tie, the female may decide to “take a walk” while still connected to the male.
-Then she can easily drag the dog around and cause internal lacerations or other injuries in both.
+Because during the tie, the female may decide to “take a walk” while still connected to the male, she can easily drag the dog around and cause internal lacerations or other injuries in both.
 Without human intervention any injury that occurs is unavoidable.

 Even though a bitch may be in standing heat, receptive to the male by standing and flagging her tail, she still may decide for whatever reason to lash out as the tie occurs.
 In the wild, the dog would have to put up with this reaction.
 Which is probably where the idea that someone is "such a bitch" became popular.